 - Manufacturers Guarantee

 This tent has plenty of room for one person and their gear.
 I’m 5’7 and don’t fill the whole space.
-Plus the vestibule is big enough to store your backpack if you’d rather not cuddle it all night.
+Plus the vestibule is big enough to store your backpack if you’d rather not cuddle it all night and it also comes with storm flaps.
+There are also 3 interior mesh pockets to keep things organised.

 Is the Fly Creek UL1 durable and reliable?